-Applicants must complete an Aurora College application form, submit official transcripts (high school and postsecondary), a letter of reference and a letter of interest to be considered for admission.
+Applicants must complete an Aurora College application form, submit official transcripts (high school and post-secondary), a letter of reference and a personal letter of interest to be considered for admission.
 The Bachelor of Science in Nursing program is in high demand.
 Applicants are encouraged to apply early and submit all required and requested documentation.

 Applicants who are currently enrolled in one or more of the required academic courses for admission are encouraged to apply early and provide transcripts that demonstrate that they are currently registered in these courses.
-Applicants may receive a conditional acceptance that is dependent on their successful completion of the required courses (65 percent or higher).
+Applicants may receive a conditional acceptance that is dependent on their successful completion of the required courses (65% or higher).
 Applicants who are conditionally accepted will be required to provide a final transcript upon completion of the required courses to be fully accepted.

 Students who have already completed post-secondary course work in nursing or related courses such as Practical Nursing may have transferability into this program.
-Post-secondary transcripts and course syllabi/ outlines will be required for evaluation.
+Post-secondary transcripts and course syllabi/outlines will be required for evaluation.
 Students seeking transfer credit will be required to follow process defined in Aurora College Policy C.01 Transfer Credit.

-Applicants will be admitted to the program based on how well they meet the program eligibility requirements and on space availability.
-Indigenous persons, longterm residents of the NWT, and graduates of the UCAP Nursing Career Pathway at Aurora College will be given priority in the selection process if they have submitted a complete application before April 1.
-Priority consideration for admission will not be considered for applications received on or after April 1.
+Applicants will be admitted to the program based on meeting the program eligibility requirements and on space availability.
+Indigenous persons, long-term residents of the NWT, and graduates of the UCAP/Nursing Career Pathway at Aurora College will be given priority in the selection process if they have submitted a complete application.
 Applications will be processed based on the date that their application is complete.

-- Preference will be given to longer-term northern residents from the Northwest Territories, the Yukon and Nunavut before short-term residents of one year or less. - A complete application is one in which all required documentation (ex. application, transcripts, letter of reference) and all requested documentation (ex. additional documentation that supports your eligibility that is requested for your application) is received.
+Preference will be given to longer-term northern residents from the Northwest Territories, the Yukon and Nunavut before shortterm residents of one year or less.

+- For complete applications received by April 1 - A complete application is one in which all required documentation (ex. application, transcripts, letter of reference) and all requested documentation (ex. additional documentation that supports your eligibility, as requested for your application).

-This is a four-year Baccalaureate program.
+This is a four-year Baccalaureate program, offered in person at the Yellowknife/North Slave campus.
 In some cases, due to the limited availability of clinical placements, students may have to relocate for the consolidated clinical semesters.

-The Aurora College BSN program follows the Requisite Skills and Abilities guidelines of the Registered Nurses Association of the Northwest Territories and Nunavut (RNANT/NU).
-The nursing practice environment requires that nursing students have basic skills and abilities including: mental process of perception, memory, judgement and reasoning; written, verbal, and nonverbal communication; ability to conduct themselves in a professional manner; ability to work with others in a professional relationship; demonstration of the physical abilities required of a health care environment; sensory perception abilities; and ability to work in challenging environments (RNANT/NU, 2023).
+The Aurora College BSN program follows the Requisite Skills and Abilities guidelines of the College and Association of Nurses of Northwest Territories and Nunavut (CANNN).
+The nursing practice environment requires that nursing students have basic skills and abilities including: mental process of perception, memory, judgement and reasoning; written, verbal, and non-verbal communication; ability to conduct themselves in a professional manner; ability to work with others in a professional relationship; demonstration of the physical abilities required of a health care environment; sensory perception abilities; and ability to work in challenging environments (CANNN, 2024).
 Applicants who question whether they have the skills and abilities to apply and successfully progress through the nursing program should contact the nursing program to determine if nursing is an appropriate career choice, and/or identify areas potentially requiring accommodation.
-For further detail on the requisite skills and abilities, potential applicants should refer to the document, Becoming a Registered Nurse in the Northwest Territories and Nunavut; Requisite Skills and Abilities (RNANT/NU, 2023) from (www.CANNN.ca).
+For further detail on the requisite skills and abilities, potential applicants should refer to the document, Becoming a Registered Nurse in the Northwest Territories and Nunavut; Requisite Skills and Abilities (CANNN, 2024) from (www.CANNN.ca).

-The nursing program is a practice-based program and clinical experiences are mandatory.
+The nursing program is a practice-based program and practice experiences are mandatory.
 This may require working days, evenings, nights, weekends, and statutory holidays.